 Morever, even though there were HABITANTS on SEIGNEURIES, little importance was given to agricultural skills.
 New France would grow into an agrarian society, but Louis Hébert introduced farming with very little help.
 He then fell on the treacherous ice, which killed him prematurely.

 Related to this question is the matter of monopolies.
-I will tell a little more about the monopoly given Pierre du Gua de Mons by Henri IV of France.
-This will take us back to an earlier blog: Richelieu & Nouvelle-France.
+I will tell a little more about the monopoly Henri IV of France gave Pierre du Gua de Mons.
+This will take us back to an earlier post: Richelieu & Nouvelle-France.

-However, I will pause at this point to avoid fatigue.
+However, I will pause to avoid fatigue.
 My next post is a continuation of this one.
-As mentioned above, I have made a list of my posts on the voyageurs, except the posts that deal specifically with their songs.
+As mentioned above, I have made a list of posts on the voyageurs, This list does not include posts on their songs.